aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 ---
-title: How to Set License Using Embedded Resource with Aspose.Page for .NET
+title: Configure Embedded Resource Licensing in .NET
 linktitle: Set License Using Embedded Resource
 second_title: Aspose.Page .NET API
 description: Learn how to set license using embedded resources with Aspose.Page for .NET.
 Ensure compliance and unlock the full potential of document processing.